ctorresunimag95/MappersReview/docs/ADR-001-AutoMapper-Alternatives.md

 Object mapping — transforming domain entities into DTOs and back — is a cross-cutting concern present in virtually every .NET service layer.
 The choice of mapping strategy affects steady-state performance, memory allocation, startup cost, debugging transparency, dependency posture, and long-term maintainability.

-This ADR documents the decision reached after benchmarking five mapping approaches under identical conditions on .NET 10 and evaluating them across both technical and organisational criteria.
+This ADR documents the decision reached after benchmarking six mapping approaches under identical conditions on .NET 10 and evaluating them across both technical and organisational criteria.

 The benchmark data used here reflects warm, steady-state in-memory mapping only.
 Startup, configuration, first-call latency, and IQueryable projection costs were evaluated separately as decision factors, but were not measured in the timed benchmark.

+**Benchmark data:** Final benchmark run includes Manual, Mapster, AutoMapper, Mapperly, Facet, and CustomSourceGenerator at 1, 100, and 1000 object scales (see BenchmarkAnalysis.md for full results).

 ---